CNRS-DSI-Dev/user_files_migrate/README.md

 'migration_default_exclusion_group' => 'maingroup_specific',
 ```

 Here at CNRS organisation, each user is member of a hierarchy of groups.
 The main group is the top-level group in this hierarchy.
+As ownCloud does not implement hierarchy of group, this app use these conf variables to find out the top level groups.

+The "default" conf variables are used if the user's "main" group is not found.

 The "From" mail address have to be configured in your admin panel.
 See http://doc.owncloud.org/server/7.0/admin_manual/configuration/configuration_mail.html